saberfazliahmadi/online-clinic-software/README.md

 # new-project
-This is an open source online clinic software project with purpose of helping to all patients from all around the world.
+Welcome to open source online clinic software project with the purpose of helping patients from all around the world.